OpenMDAO/dymos/dymos/docs/feature_reference/defining_odes.rst

 Declaring inputs as vectors means that they have the potential to be used either as design parameters or as dynamic controls which can assume a different value at each node.
 For some quantities, such as gravitational acceleration in the Brachistochrone example, we can assume that the value will never need to be dynamic.
-To accommodate this, design and input parameters can be declared static with the argument `dynamic=False`.
+To accommodate this, parameters can be declared static with the argument `dynamic=False`.
 This prevents Dymos from "fanning out" the static value to the *n* nodes in the ODE system.
 If a parameter is declared static in the `declare_parameter` decorator, it cannot be used as a dynamic control.